iigmir/iigmir/README.md

 Hi there 👋 This is iigmir, a developer from Taiwan since 2017. he/his/him.
 Ask me at `roc120j@gmail.com`.

-My hobby is reading, writing, eating, playing games, and learning languages.
+My hobbies are reading, writing, eating, playing games, learning languages, and anything that amuse me.

 ## Developing things